 The roundness of the string: If the serving on the string is old and it is worn-in, the shape of the serving is no longer round.
 This would form an uneven pressure to the nock and thus cause it to crack the nock as it is being torqued when shot.
 If the serving is not even, this will also cause this to happen.

-The nock is over 3 years old and the polycarbonate is beginning to degrade.
+The nock is over 3 to 5 years old or the polycarbonate is beginning to degrade.

 The nock has been shot through an animal and has score mark(s) on it which can induce premature failure.